Political cognition: Priming and agenda setting

 Priming is a cognitive process that occurs when a stimulus changes the attitudinal or behavioral response of an individual.
-This process is facilitated by the activation of information related to the stimulus in the working memory without the individual's awareness.
-In the study of politics, priming effects have been primarily studied with relation to the media and political campaigns.
+This process is facilitated by the activation of information related to the stimulus in the working memory with or even without the individual's awareness.
+Psychologists have tested this by priming different cognitive styles in the lab and then having participants read articles about political issues.
+The thought styles can shift people's support for or away from particular policies.

+In the study of politics, priming effects have also been studied with relation to the media and political campaigns.
 In 1987, Shanto Iyengar and Donald Kinder published News That Matters: Televised and American Opinion.
 This work reported the results of a series experiments designed to assess the role of the media on political attitudes.
 They found that the primarily role of the media is to set the agenda for political evaluations.
 According to the authors, the media is able to achieve this by priming—or in this case, by making more salient—certain political issues.
 These salient issues are then used to make political evaluations.
 Additional work has illustrated that priming only occurs among topics in which the voter has already well-established predispositions.